Skip to Content

 Standard Treatment Options for Diffuse, Small Noncleaved-Cell/Burkitt Lymphoma

 Standard treatment options for diffuse, small, noncleaved-cell/Burkitt lymphoma include the following:

 Aggressive multidrug regimens

-Standard treatment for diffuse small noncleaved-cell/Burkitt lymphoma is usually with aggressive multidrug regimens similar to those used for the advanced-stage aggressive lymphomas (such as diffuse large cell).[2,3,4] In some institutions, treatment includes the use of consolidative bone marrow transplantation.[5,6] Adverse prognostic factors include bulky abdominal disease and high serum lactate dehydrogenase.
+Standard treatment for diffuse, small, noncleaved-cell/Burkitt lymphoma is usually with aggressive multidrug regimens similar to those used for the advanced-stage aggressive lymphomas (such as diffuse large cell).[2,3,4] Adverse prognostic factors include bulky abdominal disease and high serum lactate dehydrogenase.

 Evidence (aggressive multidrug regimens):